Murisss/Murisss/README.md

 ## About Me

-I’m someone who enjoys turning ideas into systems, experiments, and digital experiences.
-My interests are centered around building technology that is not only functional, but also meaningful and well-crafted.

-I enjoy learning deeply, refining details, and finding creative ways to solve technical problems.
+I’m an Information Technology graduate with a passion for UI/UX design, digital marketing, and game design.
+I enjoy turning ideas into digital experiences by combining creativity, technology, and problem-solving.

+I’m always curious to learn, experiment, and improve through real-world projects.
+Whether it’s designing an interface, creating digital content, or building a virtual environment, I enjoy the process of turning ideas into something meaningful and engaging.

-- 🎓 Informatics student
+- 🎓 Information Technology graduate from Brawijaya University
-- 🤖 Interested in AI and machine learning
+- 🎨 Interested in UI/UX Design, Digital Marketing & Game Design
-- 👁️ Exploring computer vision and intelligent systems
-- 🔧 Enjoy automation, systems, and software development
-- 🌌 Drawn to calm, creative, and atmospheric design aesthetics
+- 🧩 Enjoy turning ideas into meaningful digital experiences
+- 🎮 Exploring game design, Roblox building & virtual environments
+- ✨ Passionate about creativity, visual design & problem-solving

 ---